chroma-core/chroma/examples/chat_with_your_documents/README.md

 In conclusion, based on the provided context, it is stated that the pandemic has been punishing and has resulted in the closure of schools and the shutdown of various activities.
 Progress is mentioned in fighting against the pandemic, though the specifics are not given.
 The pandemic is also said to have worsened pre-existing issues such as bullying and violence among children, and disrupted global supply chains.
 ```

-You can replace the example documents in the `documents` folder with your own documents, and the chatbot will use those instead.
+You can replace the example text documents in the `documents` folder with your own documents, and the chatbot will use those instead.